 1. Make sure the number of input channels is accurate:

 Vibration analyzers come in various configurations, with the most common being two to four input channels.
-Recording two channels simultaneously are generally sufficient for balancing, phase analysis, Bode graph, and ODS functions.
+Recording two channels simultaneously is generally sufficient for balancing, phase analysis, Bode graph, and ODS functions.
 On the other hand, using triaxial accelerometers and balancing two planes necessitates the usage of four channels.

 2. Frequency Range: